 “Recognizing that this is a big change for the WordPress Community, the official development team has announced that the update will occur only once Gutenberg is ready and tested enough.”

-Well, let’s contrast the existing edit post page with the new Gutenberg one.
+Well, let’s contrast the existing edit post page with the new WordPress Gutenberg editor.

 Big difference, eh?